 March’s birthstone is aquamarine, a beautiful blue-green stone with a calming, soothing energy.
 In ancient times, this aquatic-blue stone was believed to protect sailors on oceanic voyages.

 March Birthstone Color

-Aquamarine may be found in the colors of their namesake: the sea (from the Latin, aqua for water and marina for sea).
+Aquamarine is a semi precious gem that comes in colors of the sea (from the Latin, aqua for water and marina for sea), usually found in light blue to a deeply saturated blue.
 The soothing blue-green hues of the watery depths are captured forever in these jewels.

 Perhaps because of its tie to water, the aquamarine is thought to exude a calming, soothing influence; the stone helps the wearer stay more cool and level-headed during stressful situations.